bjli1992/GULE/README.md

 ### Customizing the Demos

-Each demo script includes customizable parameters such as `example_id` (for dataset selection), `n_layers` (number of clustering layers), and `dist_type` (distance metric for clustering).
+Each demo script includes customizable parameters such as `example_id` (for dataset selection),  and `dist_type` (distance metric for clustering).
 Adjust these parameters at the beginning of each script to suit your specific requirements.

 ## Output